Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device/Device.md

   BUILD_TARGETS                  = RELEASE|DEBUG
   SKUID_IDENTIFIER               = DEFAULT
   FLASH_DEFINITION               = <Device Codename>Pkg/<Device Codename>.fdf
-  USE_DISPLAYDXE                 = 0
-  # Set this to 1 If your Device is A/B Device
-  AB_SLOT_SUPPORT                = 0
+  USE_CUSTOM_DISPLAY_DRIVER      =  0

-  # If your SoC has multimple variants define the Number here
+  # If your SoC has multimple variants define the Number here ( Like SDM660 do 660/636/630 )
   # If not don't add this Define
   SOC_TYPE                       = 2